Skip to main content

 Check “2” (“Help is needed to complete the task safely and helper DOES need to be present throughout the task”) for a person who:

-• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or partial or complete hands-on assistance with the task of Eating ALL of the time.
+• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or partial or complete hands-on assistance with the task of Eating ALL the time.

-• Eats independently but doing so results in a significant, negative health outcome and another person should be present to help with the task of Eating ALL of the time.
+• Eats independently but doing so results in a significant, negative health outcome and another person should be present to help with the task of Eating ALL the time.

 • Has Prader-Willi syndrome.

-• Requires supervision due to having an active risk of choking and requires standby assistance* during the entire task of Eating.
+• Requires supervision due to having an active risk of choking AND requires standby assistance during the entire task of Eating.

 • Requires supervision due to having an uncontrolled seizure disorder, evidenced by one or more seizures in the last three months AND requires standby assistance** during the entire task of Eating.